Christopher R. Cooper: Federal judicial service

 On August 1, 2013, President Barack Obama nominated Cooper to serve as a United States district judge of the United States District Court for the District of Columbia, to the seat vacated by Judge Royce C. Lamberth, who assumed senior status on July 15, 2013.
 On January 16, 2014, his nomination was reported out of the Senate Judiciary Committee by a voice vote.
-On March 13, 2014, Senator Harry Reid filed a motion to invoke cloture on the nomination.
 On March 26, 2014, the United States Senate invoked cloture on his nomination by a 56–43 vote.
 His nomination was confirmed later that day by a 100–0 vote.
 He received his commission two days later.

 Noteworthy cases

 Among Cooper's notable cases in the U.S. district court is the criminal case of Ahmed Abu Khattala, who is charged with orchestrating the 2012 Benghazi attack.
 In a pretrial evidentiary ruling, Cooper denied Khattala's motion to suppress statements he made to FBI agents while detained on the Navy ship USS New York en route to the United States, a significant victory for federal prosecutors.
 Trial began in October 2017.

 In 2014, Cooper rejected a challenge brought by various pet-breeding groups against the United States Department of Agriculture.
 The challengers sought to invalidate Animal and Plant Health Inspection Service regulations affecting certain pet breeders who make Internet sales.
 Cooper upheld the rules in a "pun-filled" decision.

 In 2015, Cooper issued a 21-page decision dismissing a suit brought by the Florida counties of Indian River and Martin seeking to block the All Aboard Florida railway project (later known as Brightline) on environmental grounds.
 Cooper ruled that the counties lacked standing to pursue their claim, and wrote: "The Court is mindful of the vigorous debate in Central and South Florida over whether the express railway should be built.
 But the relative merits of the project are not for this Court to decide."

 Cooper presided over a Freedom of Information Act lawsuit, Shapiro v.
 CIA, filed in 2014 by an MIT graduate student against the CIA and NSA.
 The student sought to learn if the United States government was involved in Nelson Mandela's arrest and imprisonment in 1962, and filed suit against the agencies after each denied his FOIA request.
 (The CIA asserted that the search would be "unreasonably burdensome" and the NSA gave a Glomar response, refusing to confirm or deny whether the agency had records involving Mandela).
 In 2016, Cooper denied the CIA's motion to dismiss, rejecting the agency's argument that the student had not given sufficient detail about the records he was seeking.
 In the same opinion, Cooper ruled that the NSA could give a Glomar response with respect to intelligence records, but not on non-intelligence records.